darrenzhang2000/Web-Developer-Bootcamp/README.md

 Registration Form Exercise: I created a registration form using different input types such as text, password, radio, dropdown, and checkbox.
 I used features such as forms, labels, form validation, and buttons.

 Todolist.html and Todolist.css: I created a todolist and incorporated css onto it.
 I used id to incorporate css features onto specific elements and class to incorporate css features onto multiple elements.

+SelectorDemo and Selectors: Demonstration of more advanced selectors such as stars, descendant selector, adjacent selector, attribute selector, nth-of-type selector.